Resources and Information

 - Do you want to use the PSYC 105/106 'Participant Pool' for your research?

 The Department of Psychology will endeavour to provide each postgraduate research (thesis and dissertation) students with office desk space, but this may not be possible in all cases.
 PhD students will be given priority and normally share an office with others.
-An application form needs to be completed annually, see our "Other General Forms" page.
+An application form needs to be completed annually, see our our forms page here.

 An attempt is made